The-Diamondback-Lab/dbkreduxapi/README.md

     in the terminal.
 This will install the necessary dependencies for the project.
 A list of those dependencies can be found in `package.json`.

+3. For testing purposes, because this is a serverless project, we use a package to simulate a serverless environment called      [Now We Test](https://www.npmjs.com/package/now-we-test).
+This is still in development, but it works for now.
+To install      it, run:

+    ```
+    npm install -g now-we-test
+    ```

 ## Development

-Open a new terminal tab and run `npm start`.
-This will run the server locally on your machine, which can be accessed at http://localhost:8080.
+Open a new terminal tab and run `now-we-test serve`.
+This will simulate a serverless environment locally on your machine, which can be accessed at http://localhost:3000.

 ## Deployment